-7. Do not use Trade Names, all drugs must be generic (this applies to case logs as

-- well).
-Example Lasix furosemide.
+- 7. Do not use Trade Names, all drugs must be generic (this applies to case logs as well).
+Example Lasix-should be written as furosemide.
 Remember, generic names are NOT Capitalized! - 8.
 All reports must be typed, double-spaced, and not exceed 5 pages in length (exception: 1 additional reference page, which can be pg 6). - 9.
 Save file as a PDF with the following file name: